Costa Rica Investment Visa: Residency Guide 2026

 Rentista suits individuals with USD 2,500 monthly guaranteed income, often backed by a USD 60,000 bank deposit.

-The Digital Nomad visa helps remote professionals enter for one year, renewable once, but it is not a direct pathway to permanent residency or citizenship.
+The Digital Nomad Visa helps remote professionals enter for one year, renewable once, but it is not a direct pathway to permanent residency or citizenship.

 Advantages of the Costa Rica Investment Visa for Real Estate Investors